Utah Administrative Code

 (1) "Adjacent Herd" means a herd of Cervidae occupying premises that border an affected herd, including herds separated by fences, roads or streams, herds occupying a premises where Chronic Wasting Disease (CWD) was previously diagnosed, and herds that share the same license as the affected or source herd, even if separate records are maintained and no commingling has taken place.

-(2) "Affected herd" means a herd of Cervidae where an animal has been diagnosed with Chronic Wasting Disease (CWD) caused by protease resistant prion protein (PrP), and confirmed by means of an approved test, within the previous 5 years.
+(2) "Affected herd" means a herd of Cervidae where an animal has been diagnosed with CWD and confirmed by means of an approved test, within the previous 5 years.

-(3) "Animal identification" means a device or means of animal identification.
+(3) "Animal identification" means a device or means of individual animal identification.

-(4) "Approved test" means approved tests for Chronic Wasting Disease CWD surveillance shall be those laboratory or diagnostic tests accepted nationally by USDA and approved by the State Veterinarian.
+(4) "Approved test" means approved tests for CWD surveillance which shall be those laboratory or diagnostic tests accepted nationally by USDA and approved by the State Veterinarian.

 (6) "CWD-exposed animal" means an animal that is part of a CWD-positive herd, or that has been exposed to a CWD-positive animal or contaminated premises within the previous 5 years.

-(7) "CWD-exposed herd" means a herd in which a CWD-positive animal has resided within 5 years prior to that animal's diagnosis as CWD-positive.
+(7) "CWD-exposed herd" means a herd in which a CWD-positive animal has resided for any period of time within 5 years prior to that animal's diagnosis as CWD-positive.

 (8) "CWD Herd Certification Program" means the Chronic Wasting Disease Herd Certification Program.